lmiguelvargasf/nova-stack/README.md

 ### Starting the Application

-1. Build and start all services (backend, frontend, and database):
+1. Build and start all services:
    ```bash
    docker compose up --build
    ```